OneLoneFox/vue-konponents-next/packages/docs/src/components/button.md

 # Button

-A button component :D
+A button component that loosely follows material design 3.

 ## Default

-Default button without any options.
+The default button variants with their respective disabled state.

 <DocExample>
 <BasicButton />